Many top swimmers are going slower than expected in the Olympic pool. Is it too shallow?

 For perspective, a 3-meter (9.8 feet) pool is considered the optimal depth.
 At the U.S. trials in Indianapolis, where the portable pool installed in Lucas Oil Stadium was around 2.8 meters (9.1 feet), two world records were set.

-Torin Koos, a spokesman for World Aquatics, noted that five Olympic records were set through the first 15 events at La Defense Arena.
+Torin Koos, a spokesman for World Aquatics, noted that numerous Olympic records have been set — nine through the first 20 events at La Defense Arena.

 Indeed, no one is griping much.
 Everyone is competing under the same conditions, so it's not like anyone has an advantage.
 For the most part, the favored swimmers are coming out on top.